loonwerks/reasonable_systems/README.md

 # Reasonable Systems

-This repo holds tools for verifying data, programs, and execution traces against specifications written in various logics, including Past time LTL.
+This repo holds tools for verifying data, programs, and execution traces against specifications written in various logics, including Past Time LTL.

 ## Getting Started
 Clone or download the repo.
 Let's assume your local copy is in a directory called "verif_tools".  `cd verif_tools` and run `make`.
 The built tools will be inside the directory `bin`.
 The code is in the directory `code`.
 Example specifications are in `specs`.